ShaileshRawat1403/docs/README.md

 *A manifesto for meaningful AI use*

 ## Deviation Notice
-This manifesto intentionally deviates from the standard 15-section outline and the filename-based heading rule specified in `AGENTS.md`.
+You’ll notice an intentional deviation from the standard 15-section outline and the filename-based heading rule in `AGENTS.md`.
 The unconventional structure is preserved for clarity and historical context.

 > You don’t **use** intelligence.
 > You **access** it.